 I was weeping, booked a session with a therapist, wondered if I needed antidepressants, anti anxiety, adderall, meditation, to go sit in a hole for a month?!
 It was a struggle fest.

-Then I learned that your hormones go a bit nuts when you’re weaning it helped to know it wouldn’t last forever.
+Then I learned that your hormones go a bit nuts when you're weaning and it helped to know it wouldn't last forever.

 I watched a really good “weaning” highlight on instagram about it and some tips for general night weaning that helped a lot!